samudurand/carless-hiker-blog/source/_posts/2019-07-28-march-haigh-reservoir-from-marsden.md

 {% asset_img moorland_infinite.jpeg %}

 Somewhere along the path you will reach *Standedge*, a major moorland crossing point since roman times.
-You will there some real solitude and magnificent views.
+You can find there some real solitude and magnificent views.

 {% asset_img standedge.jpeg %}